53 pointsby weisser13 days ago13 comments

 I don't understand why it includes indoor sensors at all let alone by default.
 Why would I want to know the temperature inside some random building?

-• weisser7 hours ago
+• weisser12 days ago

 > I don't understand why it includes indoor sensors at all let alone by default.